FelipeAdeT/PythonforHumanities/README.md

 To start the course, open the binder link and then double click on 00 Python and the Humanities, which is the first lesson.
 If you prefer to follow another order, any numbered file is a lesson, giving content and short exercises.
 Below are descriptions of each file.
 Cases are long-form coding exercises that provide a workflow for a specific humanities task.

+## Course Objectives

+Most resources for teaching python are not geared towards humanities students, but to a broader public that often has a programming background.
+Thus, they spend considerable time on concepts that will not be central to humanistic research, delivering pay off at a considerable delay.
+Oftentimes, they teach the structures of the language without giving the tools to piece it together for a practical application.

+Objectives:

+1. Stimulate an interest in Python through  a first contact with key implementations for the humanities.
+1. Lay the foundations of reading, modifying and writing Python code in two areas:
+    - Teach the building blocks of Python
+    - Provide functional knowledge applicable to projects
+1. Deliver pay-off early on by:
+    - Giving practical, project-oriented examples and exercises
+    - Focus on concepts that will be central to humanistic research
+1. Stress understanding and reuse of existing code
+1. Point to resources for further learning

 ## Recommended Course Itinerary

 This resource is comprised as a set of modules that can be chosen depending on the needs of a particular student or group.
 Nevertheless, below is a recommended course itinerary for those who want to use all the lessons.